thorners55/budding-front-end/README.md

 This is the repository for the front-end of our app, which was built using React Native, Expo, React Navigation, and s3.
 Requests are made to our back-end API using Axios.

 The API can be found here https://budding-back-end.herokuapp.com/api \
-The Budding back-end repository can be found here https://github.com/thorners55/budding-back-end \
+The Budding back-end repository can be found here https://github.com/thorners55/budding-back-end

-#### To use the live app on mobile, download the Expo app and run https://exp.host/@thorners55/budding-app

-#### To use the live app on a browser, go to https://exp.host/@thorners55/budding-app and select 'Open project in browser'

-#### The Northcoder's Graduation Showcase Presentation for Budding can be found here https://www.youtube.com/watch?v=llKXad2gF8c&t=2s

 ## Prerequisites